Divine (rapper)

 Vivian Wilson Fernandes (born 2 October 1990), known professionally as Divine (stylized in all caps), is an Indian rapper and songwriter.
 He is credited as one of the pioneers of the Indian hip-hop scene and for bringing it to mainstream attention.
 His lyrics often reflect his experiences growing up in the chawls of Mumbai, focusing on themes such as street life, struggles, and aspirations.

 Divine started gaining popularity after the release of his single "Yeh Mera Bombay" in 2013.
 He broke through with the release of "Mere Gully Mein" in 2015, which featured fellow Mumbai-based rapper Naezy.

 On 12 December 2020, Divine became the first Indian rapper to be featured on Spotify Times Square billboard in New York City for his album Punya Paap (2020), which had claimed the top spot on Apple Music India.
-He made his debut at the 64th Annual Grammy Awards in 2022 becoming the first Indian hip-hop star to attend the Grammys.
+He made his debut at the 64th Annual Grammy Awards in 2022 becoming the first Indian hip-hop artist to attend the Grammys.

-His third studio album, Gunehgar was released in 2022, which was preceded by the hit single "Baazigar" featuring American rapper Armani White.
-Further, Divine went on to release his 4th multi track project in the form of a collaborative album with Punjabi singer Karan Aujla.
+His third studio album, Gunehgar, was released in 2022, which was preceded by the hit single "Baazigar" featuring American rapper Armani White.
+Further, Divine went on to release his next multi-track project in the form of a collaborative album with Punjabi singer Karan Aujla, titled Street Dreams.
+He further released his fourth solo studio album, Walking on Water, in 2026.